DanielaG0627/bikesharing/README.md

 Overall, NYC Citi Bikes are predominantly  ridden by subscriber males.

-Two additional visualizations I would use in my analysis would be a visual of the monthly revenue of the bikesharing service in NYC and the demographics of the potential Des Moines users.
+Two additional visualizations I would use in my analysis would be a visual of the monthly revenue of the bikesharing service in NYC, and the demographics of the potential Des Moines users.

 [link to dashboard](https://public.tableau.com/app/profile/daniela.gonzalez3400/viz/NYCCitiBikeAnalysisChallenge_16282831817670/CheckoutTimeDetails?publish=yes)